shubhamsingaal/Breezy/README.md

 5. Open the app in your browser at `http://localhost:8080`.

 ### Deployment
 The app is deployed on Vercel for production.
-Visit the live app at: [Breezy Locale View](https://breezy-locale-view.vercel.app)
+Visit the live app at: [Breezy Weather App](https://breezy-weather-app.vercel.app)

 ### Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the app.